 Her texts on contemporary art, craft, and performance appear in numerous publications, including FUSE Magazine where she was a contributing editor from 2008-2014.
-Her collaborative writing with Nicole Burisch is included in The Craft Reader (Bloomsbury, ed.
+Her writing with Nicole Burisch is included in The Craft Reader (Bloomsbury, ed.
 Glenn Adamson) and Extra/ordinary: Craft and Contemporary Art (Duke University Press, ed.
 Maria Elena Buszek).
-Together they are the co-editors of a forthcoming book, Craft on Demand: The New Politics of the Handmade (I.B.
+Black is the co-editor of two books, HANDBOOK: Supporting Queer and Trans Students in Art and Design Education with Shamina Chherawala (OCAD U Publications, 2017) and Craft on Demand: The New Politics of the Handmade with Nicole Burisch, (I.B.
 Tauris, 2017).

 Black’s curatorial projects include SINCERITY OVERDRIVE (2005), SUPERSTRING (2006), the ongoing research platform and touring exhibition No Place: Queer Geographies on Screen (initiated in 2011), and PLEASURE CRAFT (2014) which have focused on embodied perspectives and politics in relational practice, contemporary textiles, queer film and video, and film craft respectively.
 Black is dedicated to artist-run models for culture and has presented the work of over 150 artists in her roles as Director of Stride Gallery, Board President of M:ST Performative Art Festival, Assistant Curator at the Illingworth Kerr Gallery at ACAD all in Calgary, Alberta, Canada, and Exhibitions Manager at the Art Gallery of Alberta, Canada.
 She is a current board member for IMAGES Festival, Toronto.